 22 – They will go through all your stuff – Especially laptops, phones, and cameras.

 23 – Don’t bring any sensitive material – By sensitive I mean porn or any politically sensitive photos, including Governmental buildings or military stuff.
 If you happen to have some, upload them to the cloud or hide them very well in your computer.

 24 – However, at some border crossings, it’s not as bad as people say – I heard horror stories about Uzbek customs but, when I crossed from Tajikistan to the Fergana Valley, they just checked the photos of my DSLR camera and it seemed they were more looking at my pictures for fun than looking for sensitive photos, as the official was smiling and calling some of his colleagues to check them out.

 25 – They are also looking for drugs – And especially anything containing codeine.
 They will definitely, go through all your meds and, apparently, even if you have prescription pills containing codeine, they won’t allow you to enter with them and you may get in real trouble.
-Check here the list of prohibited drugs in Uzbekistan.
+Here you can see the drugs legislation (translated into English) issued by the Ministery of Foreign Affairs of Uzbekistan.

 26 – You will have to declare all your money, both entering and exiting – When you enter, you need to fill in a form, stating how much are you traveling with.
 You are supposed to keep this form because, when you leave, they will compare it with how much money you have left.
 If you happen to have the same amount of money or more, they will assume that you worked there, so you might get into some problems.
 However, this rule may not apply in some borders because I left through Kazakhstan and they didn’t ask.